nytimes/gziphandler/README.md

 this package is useful when that is undesirable.
 In addition, this package allows users to extend it by plugging in third-party or custom compression encoders.

-**Note: This package was recently forked from NYTimes/httpcompression, so this is where the name comes from.
-Since maintaining drop-in compatibility is not a goal of this fork, and since the scope of the fork is wider than the original package, this package will likely be renamed in the near future.**
+**Note: This package was recently forked from NYTimes/gziphandler.
+Maintaining drop-in compatibility is not a goal of this fork, as the scope of this fork is significantly wider than the original package.**

 ## Features